Dan J. Harkey

 Loan Servicer

-Forced order insurance is called forced-placed or lender-placed insurance.
+Forced order in servicing is also known as forced-placed or lender-placed Insurance.

 Federal Law Restricts Force-Placed Insurance.

-Before purchasing a force-placed insurance policy, the servicer must reasonably believe that the borrower has failed to maintain home insurance coverage.
-Verification is usually done by calling the insurance carrier or broker.
+Before purchasing a force-placed insurance policy, the Servicer must reasonably believe that the Borrower has failed to maintain insurance coverage.
+Verification is usually done by calling the insurance service provider or broker.

-If the borrower's insurance agent or insurance company contacts the servicer to let it know that the bill is overdue, that would be great.
-The servicer will have a reasonable time to send notice to the borrower.
+If the Borrower's insurance agent or insurance service contacts the Servicer to inform them that the bill is overdue, that would be greatly appreciated.
+The Servicer will have a reasonable time to send notice to the Borrower.

-The servicer must send two notices to the borrower before placing force-placed insurance.
+The Servicer must send two notices to the Borrower for placing force-placed Insurance.
 The notices must request that:

-Submit proof of insurance to the servicer, such as a copy of the insurance policy declaration page, an insurance certificate, or the policy.
+Submit the Insurance to the Servicer, such as a copy of the insurance policy declaration page, an insurance Certificate, or the policy.

 Timing of the Required Notices:

-The servicer must send the first notice at least 45 days before placing a force-placed insurance policy.
-The servicer must send a second reminder notice no earlier than 30 days after the first notice and at least 15 days before charging the borrower for force-placed insurance coverage.
-This notice must include the cost of the force-placed insurance or a reasonable estimate.
+The Servicer must send the first notice at least 45 days before placing a force-placed insurance policy.
+The Servicer must send a second reminder notice at least 15 days before charging the Borrower for force-placed insurance coverage, but no earlier than 30 days after the first notice.
+This notice must include the cost of the force-placed Insurance or a reasonable estimate.
 (12 C.F.R.
 1024.37).

-The Servicer will generally advance funds to the existing policy to keep insurance placed on the property.
-The servicer can cancel the coverage and place a forced order if desired.
-If the property is vacant, 12 C.F.R.
-1024.17 applies.
+The Servicer will generally advance funds to the existing policy to maintain insurance coverage on the property.
+The Servicer can cease a forced order if desired.
+The property is vacant; therefore, Section 1024.17 of the 12 C.F.R. applies.

 Refund any premiums necessary to avoid duplicate coverage (12 C.F.R.
 1024.37).